miccaelaa/Analyze-Data-with-Python/README.md

 Welcome to Familiar, a startup in the new market of blood transfusion!
 You’ve joined the team because you appreciate the flexible hours and extremely intelligent team, but the overeager doorman welcoming you into the office is a nice way to start your workday (well, work-evening).

 Familiar has fallen into some tough times lately, so you’re hoping to help them make some insights about their product and help move the needle (so to speak).

+#### 10.FetchMaker

+Congratulations!
+You’ve just started working at the hottest new tech startup, FetchMaker.
+FetchMaker’s mission is to match up prospective dog owners with their perfect pet.
+Data on thousands of adoptable dogs are in FetchMaker’s system, and it’s your job to analyze some of that data.